 The basic recipe is easy to alter, creating a huge variety of options.

-- Breakfast: Dare I admit this, I don’t like chocolate in the mornings, so if my chia pudding breakfast looks a bit diffeernt as it has no chocolate honey but does have a few added superfoods.
-It makes for a nice break from my normal gluten-free pancake breakfast.
+- Breakfast: Dare I admit this, I don’t like chocolate in the mornings, so my chia pudding breakfast looks a bit different as it has no chocolate honey but does have a few added superfoods.

 - Citrus: Change the fruit to orange or mandarin slices, the yogurt to a lemon-flavored option and you have a citrus chia pudding.